wormhole-foundation/wormhole/node/pkg/watchers/evm/test_doc.md

 Historical non-immediate consistency levels such as `1` are treated as finalized unless they are explicitly latest (`200`) or safe (`201`).

+The real receipt file is keyed by transaction hash.
+Each fixture log in `real_data.json` must be present in the matching receipt from `real_receipts.json`.

 ## Test flow

 For each fixture case, the test: